ebelinski/swiftly/closures.md

   - /lambdas/
 ---

-Swift closures are blocks of functionality that are self-contained, and can be passed around.
+**Closures** are blocks of functionality that are self-contained, and can be passed around.
 They are similar to _blocks_ in C and Objective-C, as well as _lambdas_ in other languages.
 [Functions](/swift-functions") are a special type of closures.

 * TOC
 {:toc}